zwicker-group/emulsim/docs/source/dev_guide/data_model.rst

 To summarize, the key assumption of :mod:`sim` is that elements have fixed properties, described by attributes, and dynamical degrees of freedom, described by data.

+Some elements represent collections of identical items, e.g., the :class:`~sim.elements.spherical_droplets.SphericalDropletsElement`.
+In this case, the :attr:`data` attribute is an array specifying the degree of freedoms for each item.
+Since each individual item could have multiple degrees of freedom (e.g., position and radius for the a droplet), we use structured datatypes of numpy, which can be created with the :class:`numpy.dtype` class.

 To define a custom element, you need to define a class that inherits from :class:`~sim.elements.base.ElementBase`.
 This default element can already take a :class:`~numpy.ndarray` as the data attribute and is fully functional.